Scale-free behavior of weight distributions of connectomes: Supplementary Materials

-where $C$ is the scaling factor, and $\alpha$ is the power-law exponent.
-In this work, we fitted our data (Figure~\ref{fig:global} and Figure~\ref{fig:condprob}) by employing the methods of Clauset et.al.~\cite{ClausetSIAM2009} implemented by Alstott in Python~\cite{AlstottPLOS2014}.
+\mage{where $\alpha$ is a constant parameter of the distribution known as the exponent or scaling parameter.
+In reality, only few quantities follow a power-law for all values of $x$.
+Many times, the power-law applies only for values greater than some minimum $x_{min}$ (where $x_{min} \geq 0$) such that we say that the tail of the distribution follows a power law.} In this work, we fitted our data (Figure~\ref{fig:global} and Figure~\ref{fig:condprob}) by employing the methods of Clauset et.al.~\cite{ClausetSIAM2009} implemented by Alstott in Python~\cite{AlstottPLOS2014}.

+\mage{Power-law distributions can either be continuous distributions governing continuous real numbers or discrete distributions where the quantity of interest can take only a discrete set of values, typically positive integers.}